queryluke/masseffect-5e-data/data/rules/strength.md

 ### Strength Checks

 A Strength check can model any attempt to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
-The Athletics skill reflects aptitude in certain kinds of Strength checks.
+The Athletics skill reflects aptitude in certain kinds of Strength checks (see [Appendix > Skills](/appendix/skills)).

-<skill-list abilityLimit="Strength"></skill-list>

 - __*Other Strength Checks*__.
 The GM might also call for a Strength check when you try to accomplish tasks like the following:
   - Force open a stuck, locked, or barred door